PaimaStudios/paima-engine/paima-standalone/README.md

 ## Creating the executable

-To try out `paima-engine` as a standalone following steps are needed.
+To build the `paima-engine` standalone, the following steps are required (in the root folder):

+- `npm i`
 - `npm run prepare:sdk` separates public helper modules from the rest of paima-engine and prepares them in the `packaged/paima-sdk` folder.
 - `npm run build:binary` repackages the whole `paima-engine` code accessed from `paima-standalone` into a single JS file and bundles it together with the `paima-sdk`, `templates` and `*.wasm` files into an executable.

+The executable will be available in the `/paima-standalone/packaged/@paima` folder.

 Individual commands described in more detail below.